denilsonC14/django_ecomerce/README.md

 # React-Django-Task_Manager
 A Task Manager application created in React as the  client-side and Django Rest Framework as the server-side

-React in a nutshell, is a JavaScript library that is great for developing single page applications (SPA) and it has solid documentation if you're interested tor read about React.
+React in a nutshell, is a JavaScript library that is great for developing single page applications (SPA) and it has solid documentation if you're interested tor read about next.

 And I have a react tutorial video where I explained how React works and how we can connect it to Django in order to send requests from the client to the server and return responses to the client.